beergeek/mongoScheduler/README.md

 This custom Kubernetes Scheduler predictively schedules pods onto worker nodes in certains data centres by splitting the number of members of the replica set/shard minus on pod and then using the modulus of the available data centres where electable-members can be placed.
 The scheduler always places the last pod (non-electable) onto designated worker nodes in a selected data centre where non-electable pods should reside.
 Antiaffinity and affinity are respected (within limitations) for both pod and node.

+This scheduler only works for statefulSets.

 ## Setup

 ### Scheduler

 This repo includes Helm charts to install the custom scheduler.
-I recommend using Helfile to install the required resources all at once.
-By modifying the `value.yaml` file under your selected environment, e.g. `charts/values/production/values.yaml` for the `production` envioronment, you can manage different schedulers for different environments by just changing the name of the environment directory (`charts/values/<ENVIORNMENT>`).
-The value for `<ENVIRONMENT>` can be any name that Kubernetes can use.
+I recommend using Helfmile to install the required resources all at once.
+By modifying the `value.yaml` file under your selected environment, e.g. `charts/values/production/values.yaml` for the `production` envioronment, you can manage different schedulers for different environments by just changing the name of the environment directory (`charts/values/<ENV>`).
+The value for `<ENV>` can be any name that Kubernetes can use.

+[Helm](https://helm.sh/docs/intro/install/) is required to be installed and [Helmfile](https://github.com/roboll/helmfile) is also highly recommended.
+If Helmfile is used you will also need [Helm-Diff](https://github.com/databus23/helm-diff).

 Available attributes in the `values.yaml` file:
 |Key|Description|